Pitching FAQ

 SongU.com regularly runs cool extra Special Event pitches outside of our regular pitches to give our members additional opportunities to have their songs heard by hit songwriters and publishers resulting in co-write opportunities, or “staff-writer for a day” experiences, and more.
 Special event pitches have an additional small cost in credits depending on how much we have to compensate the guests for their time.
 Special event pitches are always announced in the weekly campus news and will appear at the top of the pitch listings on the Pitching Opportunities page.

-This is usually used with film, TV, and alt media pitches.
+This is a term usually used with film, TV, and sync pitches.
 It means that the submitted track and vocal should be at a high quality and ready to be used without having to re-record or remix it.

 The song is good but doesn't beat what they already have for the pitch – While we may not agree with their decisions all the time; we do have to respect their judgment.